-In Canada, all provinces have ODS legislation in the form of Regulations.
+In Canada, all provinces have ODS legislation in the form of regulations.
 In general, they are all quite similar but do differ on certain specific issues.
-If you are planning to work in another province, contact their respective provincial Department of Environment for information on their ODS Regulations.
+If you are planning to work in another province, contact their respective provincial Department of Environment for information on their ODS regulations.
+You will likely have to register or obtain your HRAI wall certificate interprovincial number with their office.
 Contact MOPIA for more information on other provincial ODS legislation.